asolodenko/paws/docs/features/admin-pet-inventory.md

 - **Add New Pet** - Create new pet entries with all required fields
 - **Edit Pet** - Update existing pet information
 - **Delete Pet** - Remove pets from the system (with confirmation dialog)
+- **Renew Pet** - Mark adopted pets as available when they return to the shelter (visible only for adopted pets)

 #### Pet Fields:
 **Required fields:**